-In addition to the items set forth below, other charges, net of recoveries for 2022 included approximately \$95 million in aggregate charges representing write-downs to inventories, a building and equipment resulting from the Batam Fire, as well as equivalent amounts in recoveries, as we expect to fully recover the written-down amounts pursuant to the terms and conditions of our insurance policies.
+In addition to the items set forth below, other charges, net of recoveries for 2022 included approximately \$95 million in aggregate charges representing write-downs to inventories, a building and equipment resulting from the June 2022 fire at our Batam facility in Indonesia (Batam Fire), as well as equivalent amounts in recoveries, as we expect to fully recover the written-down amounts pursuant to the terms and conditions of our insurance policies.
 As a result, such event had no net impact on other charges, net of recoveries during 2022.
-In Q4 2022, we recovered \$31 million of our inventory losses through insurance proceeds.
-See note 26 to the 2022 AFS.
+To date, we have recovered \$54 million of Batam Fire losses through insurance proceeds.
+See note 26 to the 2023 AFS.